Access EC2 Linux box over ssh without .pem file

 Enter new UNIX password:

-4. Add user to sudoers file by using sudo visudo
+Retype new UNIX password: 4.
+Add user to sudoers file by using sudo visudo and add the following line:

-5. Enable password authentication by editing /etc/ssh/sshd_config
+USERNAME ALL=(ALL:ALL) ALL 5.
+Enable password authentication by editing /etc/ssh/sshd_config: change PasswordAuthenticationno to PasswordAuthentication yes

 6. Restart ssh: